Yes, You Can Self-Publish A Book Written By Your Child

 But if you search online, you will find other providers offering similar print-on-demand services.

-Publishing a book written by your child this way will still give you the satisfaction of seeing their name in print.
+Publishing a book this way will still give you the satisfaction of seeing your child’s name in print.

 However, you could consider selling copies of the book locally or perhaps with a local bookstore.